 The period between Thanksgiving and winter break is a busy one!
-There are concerts, athletic events, fundraisers, and more for students and parents to keep track of, not to mention days off and winter break.
-Take a look at a few of the ways you can help your school community stay on top of it all through social media.
+Take a look at a few of the easy ways you can post fun video ideas to social media to help your school community stay on top of it all.

 Help your school community keep track of what’s going on with a video newsletter, featuring info about concert dates, food drives, and other holiday happenings posted to social media.
-You can try out our school newsletter storyboard to get you started.
+You can try out our School Newsletter template, which you can see customized below, to get you started.

 Give parents, students, and alumni the info they need to participate in school fundraisers and food drives by posting a short video on Facebook and by sharing occasional reminders on Twitter.
 For inspiration, take a look at this video the Vallivue School District shared on Facebook to advertise their winter coat drive.